skids/perl6xproto/README.md

 ## Idioms

-    The most common use will be something like:
+The most common use will be something like this in a module:

     class X::Protocol::BoxTruckOfFlashDrives is X::Protocol {
         method protocol { "BoxTruckOfFlashDrives" }